JeffTC72/IoT-manual/README.md

 ![Sketch of concept](https://github.com/JeffTC72/Iot-manual/blob/main/resources/img/concept_sketch.jpg)

 ## Setup
-Obviously we start by opening the Adruino IDE software and plugging in 1 of the boards.
+The 2 board we will be using in this manual will be refered to as the 'sender' which will send the data, and the 'reciever' which will -you guessed it- recieve the data.Obviously we start by opening the Adruino IDE software and plugging in 1 of the boards, this board will be your reciever.
 Go to File > Preferences, where it says 'Additional boards manager URL's' paste this url:
 ```
 http://arduino.esp8266.com/stable/package_esp8266com_index.json
 ```